Ohjurot/nana-ngx/documentation/index.md

 ---

 # Nana NGX (**N**ana **G**eneration **X**)
-Nana is a cross-platform library (Windows & Linux) for GUI programming in modern C++ style.
+Nana is a cross-platform C++ library for GUI programming with a modern C++ style.
+!!! warning
+    We are currently in the process of developing the last classical nana release (`v1.8-LTS`).
+Please report the features/fixes that are important for you NOW.
+Our current platform support is limited to Windows and Linux.
+This shall change with `v2.x`.

+    We will soon begin working on nana NGX (`v2.x`).
+Feel free to give us your suggestions as well.

 ## Quick example
 This is how fast you can get a result using nana: